AugurProject/augur/packages/augur-tools/src/flash/README.md

 --endTime: is the timestamp for event expiration of the market, endTime in market creation transaction.
 --resolutionRules: resolution rules separated by '\n' that would be included in extraInfo in market creation transaction.

-The script will return `Yes, this is a templated market` if validation can verify the market would be considered a templated market
+The script will return '' for successful, meaning validation verified the market would be considered a templated market

-If there is a failed validation step, `No, not a templated market, error: ...` and give an error of why.
+If there is a failed validation step, `error: ...` and give an error of why.
 Errors:

 1. Required parameter missing: